Biden Makes New Outreach To Black Voters As Support Slips - UrduPoint

 Biden Makes New Outreach To Black Voters As Support Slips

-Washington, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) US President Joe Biden is trying to shore up his support among vital Black voters with a days-long series of events starting Thursday, including a visit to the former university of civil rights icon Martin Luther King.
+Washington, (APP - UrduPoint / Pakistan Point News - 17th May, 2024) US President Joe Biden is trying to shore up his support among vital Black voters with a series of events starting Thursday, including a visit to the former university of civil rights icon Martin Luther King, Jr.

-Democrat Biden relied on African-American voters to help him beat Donald Trump in 2020, but some polls show they are increasingly deserting him ahead of November's rematch with the Republican.
+The veteran Democrat relied on African American voters to help him beat Donald Trump in 2020, but some polls show those same voters are increasingly deserting him ahead of November's rematch with the Republican.

-On Thursday Biden, 81, marked the 70th anniversary of a famous US Supreme Court ruling that overturned racial segregation in schools by meeting with key figures in the case in the Oval Office.
+On Thursday, the 81-year-old Biden marked the 70th anniversary of a famous US Supreme Court ruling that overturned racial segregation in schools by meeting with key figures and relatives of plaintiffs in the case in the Oval Office.

-They included Adrienne Jennings Bennett, one of the plaintiffs in the 1954 Brown v. board of education case that proved a milestone for the US civil rights movement, and Cheryl Brown Henderson, a daughter of plaintiff Oliver Brown.
+That group included Cheryl Brown Henderson, a daughter of Oliver Brown, a plaintiff in the 1954 Brown v. board of education case that proved a milestone for the US civil rights movement.

-Later on Friday Biden and Vice President Kamala Harris -- the first Black, South Asian and female "veep" in US history -- will meet leaders from nine historically Black sororities and fraternities.
+Later that day, Biden and Vice President Kamala Harris -- the first Black, South Asian and female vice president in US history -- will meet leaders from nine historically Black sororities and fraternities.

 Biden is honoring "the legacy of those who paved the way for progress and hard-fought rights for Black Americans," said White House Press Secretary Karine Jean-Pierre.